beckspaced/Dmarc-Report-Viewer-Extended/README.md

 To get SvantPHP running you need [Composer] (https://getcomposer.org/) ... yes, more dependencies ;)

-A Dependency Manager for PHP [Composer] (https://getcomposer.org/download/)
+A Dependency Manager for PHP [Composer Download] (https://getcomposer.org/download/)

 Installation of the composer is pretty straight forward: